NCSU-STAC/Neighborhood-Classification/README.md

 13. Jupyter (to process ipython notebooks)

 ## How to run?
-Instructions to run the files are all placed in the sub folders Unless explicitly stated, each python file can be run uwing python filename Except for classifyImage python files, for which you ahve to give start and end row numbers (described in specific folders)
+*Instructions to run the files are all placed in the sub folders *Unless explicitly stated, each python file can be run using ```python filename``` *Except for classifyImage python files, for which you ahve to give start and end row numbers as command line arguments (described in specific folders)

 ## Pipeline
 1. First generate features either using the code in feature-generation folder, or using any tool/software such as ARCGIS/ENVI.
 You need NDBI, Haralick Texture Features, Edge Density as features